 Since 2011, Project Scientist has been on a mission to open young girls' minds to who and what a scientist can be.

 Project Scientist, a 501(c)(3) nonprofit founded in Charlotte, builds confidence in girls ages 4 to 18 by providing experiences and education in science, technology, engineering, arts and mathematics (STEAM) to grow their skills and leadership abilities.

-STEAM fields like engineering, computer science, technology and architecture have limited female representation, said Shana Benford, who serves as the chief program and impact officer and works at the organization’s Chicago hub.
+STEAM fields like engineering, computer science, technology and architecture have limited female representation, said Shana Benford, who serves as the chief program and impact officer and head of DEIB (diversity, equity, inclusion and belonging).